Palletizing solution at Aegir brewery using the Pally software

 When choosing a palletizing solution, you can expect a quick process from setting up hardware to production.
 An example of this is Taylormade’s recent installation by A.I Automation:

-The cobot palletizing solution as TaylorMade has since installation in mid-October 2021, been running 24/7 without any issues
+The cobot palletizing solution as TaylorMade has, since installation in mid-October 2021, has been running 24/7 without any issues

-Read the entire story of how TaylorMade have solved their labor struggles by renting a cobot palletizing solution
+Read the entire story of how TaylorMade has solved their labor struggles by renting a cobot palletizing solution

 Cases like this reflect the many advantages of cobot solutions, if you want to discover more advantages and possibilities the next section is for you.